architn/Netflix-UI/README.md

-# Netflix UI Cone
+# Netflix UI Clone

-As a part of this project, I attempted to clone Netflix's famous black and red theme using its Navigation, Home, Profile, Jobs pages
+As a part of this project, I attempted to clone Netflix's famous black and red theme using its Navigation, Home, Profile, Jobs pages.
+Below are the screenshots:

-## Screenshots

 ## Home: